Romie321/Cipher/README.md

 # Cipher
 Freecodecamp caesars cipher project

-This repository contains the code in order to pass the tests for the Cash Register Project, one of the projects necessary to get the JavaScript Certificate from FreeCodeCamp
+This repository contains the code I wrote in order to pass the tests for the Ceasars Cipher Project, one of the projects necessary to get the JavaScript Certificate from FreeCodeCamp